-These utilities are described in Table 18-7 in Testing the XDK for C Runtime Environment on Windows.
+These utilities are described in Table 3-7 in Testing the XDK for C Runtime Environment on Windows.

-25.3.4 Setting Up and Testing the XDK for C++ Compile-Time Environment on Windows components on Windows.
-The relative file names are the same on both UNIX and Windows installations.
+26.3.4 Setting Up and Testing the XDK for C++ Compile-Time Environment on Windows

 How to set up and test the XDK C++ compile-time Microsoft Windows environment is described.